-- 10.1 Statutory guidance on local authority investments (issued by the Secretary of State under Section 15(1)(a) of the Local Government Act 2003) classifies local authority investments into the following categories: - Investments held for treasury management purposes - Other investments - 10.2 Investments held for treasury management purposes are dealt with in the 'Treasury Management' section of this document.
-This section deals with 'other investments', where the intention is for investments to contribute to the Council's service delivery objectives and/or place making role. - 10.3 The Council does not currently hold any investments for non-Treasury Management purposes.
-It is worth highlighting that any commercial
+- 10.1 Statutory guidance on local authority investments (issued by the Secretary of State under section 15(1)(a) of the Local Government Act 2003) classifies local authority investments into the following categories: - Investments held for treasury management purposes - Other investments - 10.2 Investments held for treasury management purposes are dealt with in the 'Treasury Management' section of this document.
+This section deals with 'other investments', where the intention is for investments to contribute to the Council's service delivery objectives and/or place making role. - 10.3 The Council does not currently hold any investments for non-Treasury Management purposes. - 10.4 Any project that is added to the Capital Programme will be for the purposes of delivering public services (including housing, regeneration and local infrastructure) or in support of joint working with others to deliver such services.
+No schemes will be added to the Capital Programme if their only purpose is to achieve a financial return.